JuliaComputing/StateSelection.jl/README.md

 Then, the *PSS problem* is to find

-A. A (possibly empty) list of equations to differentiate
+1. A (possibly empty) list of equations to differentiate
-B. The assignment of each variable (or their derivatives if such derivative occurs in a differentiated equation) to one of
+2. The assignment of each variable (or their derivatives if such derivative occurs in a differentiated equation) to one of

-    i.
-A selected differential state
+    1. A selected differential state
-    ii.
-An assignment to an equation (declaring the equation will be solved for this variable) iii.
-An assignment to a linear-system of a list of equations iv.
-An algebraic state
+    2. An assignment to an equation (declaring the equation will be solved for this variable)
+    3. An assignment to a linear-system of a list of equations
+    4. An algebraic state

 Such that
 1. the dependency graph of variables (described further below) is acyclic